aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-public-access/README.md

 ### Custom Zilla Plus Role

 By default the deployment creates the Zilla Plus Role with the necessary roles and policies.
-If you want, you can specify your own role by setting `zillaPlusRoleName` context variable in your `cdk.json`.
+If you want, you can specify your own role by setting `roleName` context variable in your `cdk.json` under `zilla-plus` object.

 List all IAM roles: